makrai/notes/cummins18-speech-health.md

 * In all the ComParE and AVEC challenges the baseline sets are extracted using the OPENSMILE toolkit [44].
 OPENSMILE provides software solutions to enable
-  * a standard set of scripts is provided with OPENSMILE to enable users to replicate the feature representation used in the challenges.
+  * a standard set of scripts is provided with OPENSMILE to enable users to replicate the feature representation used in the challenges
-* Classification is, mainly, achieved in the baseline systems using linear kernel Support Vector Machines (SVM)/Support Vector Regression (SVR).
+* Classification is, mainly, achieved in the baseline systems using linear kernel Support Vector Machines (SVM)/Support Vector Regression (SVR)
-  These techniques are used as they are considered to be robust against overfitting
+  * because they are considered to be robust against overfitting
-  * overfitting is a common issue when utilising small and unbalanced datasets.
+  * overfitting is a common issue when utilising small and unbalanced datasets
-  * implemented in the open-source machine learning toolkit Weka [54].
+  * implemented in the open-source machine learning toolkit Weka [54]

 ## 4.3.
 Sleepiness (2011)